JulioPDX/azure-pulumi-demo/README.md

 # azure-pulumi-demo

-Used for Pulumi Blog Post
+Used for Pulumi blog post on Packet Pushers